 - The Panorama Freak – if you shoot landscapes or architecture, you probably come across panorama freaks all the time.
 Identifying them is pretty easy – the first thing they pull out of their camera bag after setting up a tripod, is a panoramic head with a slider.
 More advanced panorama freaks will pull out a multi-row panorama setup, while dedicated panorama freaks won’t shoot with anything other than an automated panoramic head.
 Some of them eventually graduate into HDR + Panorama freaks, while others will venture into virtual reality.
 Why waste your time taking a single image with a high-resolution camera, if you can take gigapixel panos that can be made into wall-size prints at 720 dpi?
 That’s the basic mentality of a dedicated panorama freak.
 Never ask how much storage a panorama freak uses and don’t even picture what type of computer they built to handle multi-row HDR panoramas.
 A mere thought will burn a hole in your wallet.

 - The “Get It Right In Camera” Purist – a true “get it right in camera” purist does not play with exposure – he nails it every single time.
 He knows exactly what settings he needs to use in any scene and he could shoot with his eyes closed and still get a perfect shot.
 He has HDR and blending wiped out from his dictionary, because he never needs to resort to such low practices.
-He heavily depends on filters and always exposes to the right.
+He heavily depends on filters – the glass kind, thank you very much.
 He avoids spending much time with post-processing software, because his shots look good “as is”.

 - The Teacher – AKA the KnowItAll.
 You never asked them for advice and yet there they come explaining how your camera works and how you should be taking pictures.
 They know everything there is to know and not just about photography, but also about life in general.